General Policy Statement

 Bringing a Complaint

 In addition to its moral obligation, the university has an obligation, under Title IX, to fully investigate all allegations and actions whether or not outside legal action is taken.
 The university also has an obligation under Title IX to protect those who bring complaints against retaliation.
-Complaints may be filed by the harmed student and by outside parties who have knowledge of the incident(s).
+Complaints may be filed by the harmed individual(s) and by outside parties who have knowledge of the incident(s).

-If you or someone you know has been harmed through violations of this policy, there are several avenues for bringing a complaint against another student, faculty, staff, or contractor of the university.
+If you or someone you know has been harmed through violations of this policy, there are several avenues for bringing a complaint against another student, employee, or contractor of the university.

-Complaints may be filed electronically, through Maxient Conduct Manager.™ Students, as well as faculty and staff, may alert the university through this system.
+Complaints may be filed electronically, through Maxient Conduct Manager.™ Students, as well as employees, may alert the university through this system.
 Students may file these reports anonymously.
-To file a report about an incident or concern access eSpire from the University of Saint Mary main web page (www.stmary.edu).
+Employees may not file reports anonymously.
+To file a report about an incident or concern you may access eSpire from the University of Saint Mary main web page (www.stmary.edu).
 Within eSpire, select “Report a Concern” from any quick link section.
+You may also access the "Report a Concern" link rom the Campus Safety and Security web page which is available to the public (http://stmary.edu/Student-Life/Campus-Safety/Forms-and-Reports.aspx) or directly via https://publicdocs.maxient.com/incidentreport.php?UnivofSaintMary.

 Complaints may be filed directly by contacting the assistant dean of student services, site director, assistant director of residence life, athletic director, vice president of student life, assistant director of facilities or the director of human resources.
 These personnel will direct the complaint to the Title IX Coordinator.
 Any other employee who receives information regarding an incident of sex discrimination, sexual harassment or sexual violence has a duty to provide such information to the Title IX Coordinator.
 Students are encouraged to make such reports.